Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![Endpoint Protection Service Overview](assets/images/extract/media/endpoint.png)

-#### Services Description
+#### Service Description

-The Endpoint protection service offers comprehensive protection for endpoint devices against malware, ransomware, and other threats, including antivirus, firewall, and application control capabilities.
+Powered by Bitdefender technology, the Endpoint Protection Service offers comprehensive protection for endpoint devices against malware, ransomware, and other threats, including antivirus, firewall, and application control capabilities.
 The service aims to provide the customer with an EPP platform for multi-layered protection of their endpoint devices, with capabilities to prevent, detect, and respond to cyber threats targeting those devices, including antivirus, anti-malware, personal firewall, web protection, application control, and patch management.
 The service provides a cloud-delivered, scalable, and centrally managed solution designed to protect customer endpoint devices from a broad spectrum of cyber threats.
 The service is delivered as a managed PaaS solution, offering continuous protection and simplified administration for organizations seeking robust endpoint security without the overhead of managing on-premise security infrastructures.